 Since many of these damages (such as emotional trauma or punitive damages) are not possible to quantify exactly, a great deal of the variance in compensation awards comes down to the quality of argument and the paper trail that you base your case on.

 When you’ve been injured in a motorcycle or auto accident, the last thing you want to do is wait to get the justice and compensation you deserve.
-Contact Bert Parnall and the team at Parnall Law Firm, LLC to start your initial consultation and get on the road to recovery today.
+Contact Bert Parnall and the team at Parnall Law Firm to start your initial consultation and get on the road to recovery today.